mingodad/bkp2git/README.md

 indent-2.2.12
 ```

-Then for each backup file it extract it and create a symbolic link for the ".git" folder previoulsy created,
+Then each backup file is extracted and a symbolic link is created for the ".git" folder previoulsy created,
-and execute the needed git commands to add/commit the changes found.
+then execute the needed git commands to add/commit the changes found.

-After each backup file have been processed it is removed, except the last one to allow to check the final result.
+After each backup file has been processed it's removed, except the last one to allow check the final result.

 For your specific case you'll need to make some adjusts to this script, mainly the backup extension and the program to extract the contents of it.